danilolapegna/Kintsugi-Publishing-Python-Suite/README.md

 ## Future features and improvements

-- Complete the in-docx processor
+- Complete the in-docx embedded processor
-- The fact that processors are all a bit different from each other may defy the need for such inheritance, but this can be refactored later